DHGraz/baposter_unigraz_dh/README.md

 ![](poster_example.png)

+## How to use

+Linux shell:

 ```
 # with the baposter.cls file in the same directory
 $ pdflatex poster
 ```

+Overleaf:

+1. Download this repo as a ZIP file
+2. Upload to your Overleaf project

+## Credits

 Licence GPL
 (c) 2007-2011 Brian Amberg and Reinhold Kainhofer